Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7

 For \nzo, pronounced sample dependence has been reported~\cite{Leger2021_SpinDynamics_Nd2Zr2O7,Leger2024_Disorder_NdPyro}.
-In our \nso\ crystal, we observe weak Bragg scattering at the nominally forbidden (002) reflection at $T=0.25$~K and $10$~K, but not at room temperature, indicating a cooling-induced, symmetry-lowering lattice distortion (see Fig.~S2 of the Supplemental Material).
-Within our experimental sensitivity, however, this distortion has no discernible impact on the magnetic excitations: the inelastic spectra are quantitatively captured by the disorder-free spin-wave model.
-These observations suggest that moment fragmentation in \nso\ is robust and may indicate a comparatively lower degree of structural disorder in the hydrothermally grown sample, consistent with the lower synthesis temperatures of hydrothermal growth relative to floating-zone techniques~\cite{powell2019hydrothermal}.
+In our \nso\ crystal we observe a weak Bragg reflection at the nominally forbidden $(002)$ position at $T=0.25$~K and $10$~K, which is most likely associated with extrinsic effects such as multiple scattering~\cite{Baroudi2015_SymmetryLightStuffing} (see Figs.~S2 and S3 in the Supplemental Material).
+Within our experimental sensitivity we do not observe any discernible influence of structural imperfections on the magnetic excitations: the inelastic spectra are quantitatively reproduced by the disorder-free spin-wave model.
+We note that magnetic properties of pyrochlore compounds can in general be sensitive to stoichiometry and structural disorder; however, the consistency between the measured spectra and the minimal Hamiltonian suggests that such effects do not play a dominant role in the present sample.

+Beyond the spin-ice context, our results place \nso\ within a broader class of multipolar quantum magnets.
+Recent work on FeI$_2$ has shown that strong spin--orbit coupling can mix dipolar and quadrupolar channels, yielding collective modes that lie beyond conventional spin-wave theory~\cite{bai2021hybridized}.
+Similarly, in UO$_2$, the coexistence of dipolar and quadrupolar order supports dispersive multipolar excitations that acquire neutron visibility through dipole–multipole mixing~\cite{carretta2010quadrupolar}.
+A similar mechanism operates in Nd-based dipole–octupole pyrochlores: in \nso, the octupolar component of the CEF doublet mixes with the dipolar sector, yielding AIAO order and gapped modes of mixed multipolar character.
+The resulting excitation spectrum cannot be understood within a purely dipolar picture, underscoring the broader significance of \nso\ as a platform for probing multipolar quasiparticles in spin–orbit–entangled magnets.

-Taken together, these results establish \nso\ as a new platform where AIAO order hosts magnetic moment fragmentation and is quantitatively described by a minimal XYZ Hamiltonian.
-Looking ahead, higher resolution neutron techniques and gentle tuning parameters such as chemical pressure may provide decisive tests of the Coulombic antiferromagnet scenario within the AIAO state.
-By extending the fragmentation phenomenology to \nso\ and delineating its operative energy and exchange scales, our work broadens the landscape of Nd pyrochlores in which emergent gauge physics can be interrogated with quantitative precision.
+Overall, our findings establish \nso\ as a platform in which AIAO order supports dynamical moment fragmentation arising from well-characterized multipolar interactions.
+By establishing the relevant energy and exchange scales, this work expands the landscape of Nd pyrochlores where emergent gauge phenomena and exotic quasiparticles can be probed with quantitative precision.